 Suunto EON Steel Dive Computer Review

-The technical diving computer by Suunto is a well-priced diving computer.
+The technical diving computer by Suunto is well-priced.
 EON Steel offers divers many safety features, alarms, and customized settings; while allowing you to keep your display clean and simple.
 The unique ability to recharge the battery on the Suunto EON Steel dive computer makes this computer stand out from others available in its class.

 - Automatic Start

-The Suunto EON Steel is an amazing technical scuba computer.
+The Suunto EON Steel is a fabulous technical scuba computer.
 This high-end diving computer has more features than a beginner will ever need or use.
 A beginning diver may find that this dive computer is intimidating and that they have a hard time finding the information they need.

-The display is condensed in a way that gives you all of the information you need without overwhelming you.
+The display supplies you all of the information you need without overwhelming you.
 All of the alarms and alerts flash brightly on the screen giving it a unique look.

-The navigation is performed through three buttons in addition to the touch display.
+The navigation happens through three buttons in addition to the touch-sensitive display.
 It may take some practice before you are fully confident in your ability to navigate this technical diving computer.

 There is no doubt that the EON Steel targets the technical and very experienced diver.